Does technology count as an art form?

-Atypical Singapore is a part of the Singapore Tourism Board‘s Passion Made Possible global campaign.
-The exhibition features art from seven contemporary artists picked by Chan + Hori Contemporary's curatorial director and partner, Khairuddin Hori.
-How did he make the selection of artists for this particular travelling exhibition?
+Atypical Singapore is part of the Singapore Tourism Board‘s Passion Made Possible global campaign.
+The exhibition features art from seven contemporary artists picked by Khairuddin Hori, curatorial director and partner at Chan + Hori Contemporary.
+How did he select the artists for the travelling exhibition?

 With Atypical Singapore, we wanted to feature a glimpse of what goes on in the underbelly of the contemporary art circles of our nation-state.
 We also wanted to provide access and share the continuous passion and work by emerging artists who are primarily out of the market, possibly perceived as being a little too edgy.
-As an example, three of the artists presented— Gerald Leow, Muhammad Izdi and Daniel Yu — are self-taught and have never gone through systematic education in art colleges.
-These are artists whom I believe have various values to share and will strive further in their artistic practice regardless of fame or fortune.
+As an example, three of the artists — Gerald Leow, Muhammad Izdi and Daniel Yu — are self-taught and have never gone through systematic education in art colleges.
+These are artists who I believe have various values to share and will strive further in their artistic practice regardless of fame or fortune.

-One of the chosen artists, Eugene Soh, might strike us as familiar especially since his series called Renaissance City went viral recently.
+One of the chosen artists, Eugene Soh, might strike us as familiar especially since his Renaissance City series recently went viral.
 The series parodies contemporary life in Singapore while taking on compositions of famous works.

 Our personal selves are only one of what makes society tick, and we tend to take the unique characters around us for granted.
-Eugene Soh has a knack for interpreting and reflecting the obvious amongst us.
-In Atypical Singapore, Eugene extended the originally frozen tableaus from his Renaissance City series featuring many recognisable everyday local characters composed within Singaporean landscapes into moving augmented reality (AR) pieces.
+Eugene has a knack for interpreting and reflecting the obvious among us.
+In Atypical Singapore, he extended the originally frozen tableaus from his Renaissance City series featuring many recognisable everyday local characters composed within Singaporean landscapes into moving augmented reality pieces.
 His work can also be seen as homage to publicly recognisable masterpieces by legendary artists, from Michelangelo to Georges Seurat.

-B-Side asks Eugene himself about how he chanced upon art and what are his plans after Atypical Singapore.
-Let's meet the man behind the works.
+B-Side asks Eugene himself how he chanced upon art and his plans after Atypical Singapore.

 How did you first discover art?

 Probably from watching Art Attack when I was a kid.
-If you asked that kid back then to guess what he’d be when he grew up, he'd probably say an astronaut or a Ninja Turtle.
+If you asked that kid back then to guess what he would be when he grew up, he would probably say an astronaut or a Ninja Turtle.

-What made you want to pursue the career of an artist?
-Has there been a particular work you have done that is a turning point in your career?
+What made you want to be an artist?
+Was there a particular work that proved to be a turning point in your career?

-Share with us how the concept of the work Sunday Afternoon on the Island of Singapore came about.
+Share with us how the concept of Sunday Afternoon on the Island of Singapore came about.

 Sunday Afternoon came about when Chan+Hori Gallery offered me my second solo exhibition in 2015.
-It gave me enough pressure and motivation to continue my Renaissance City series - a series of Singaporeanized famous paintings.
-I was going for a relaxing, approachable image you could keep going back to and notice more details like a kite in a tree or a plane in the sky.
+It gave me enough pressure and motivation to continue my Renaissance City series, which is a series of “Singaporeanised” famous paintings.
+I was going for a relaxing and approachable image that you could keep going back to and notice more details like a kite in a tree or a plane in the sky.
 There is also a contemplative sadness in the work that can be explained in subtle hints like the number of people on mobile devices.

-In your opinion, what about technology value adds the art?
+In your opinion, what is it about technology that adds value to the art?

-To me, technology doesn’t add to art; it IS the art!
+To me, technology does not add to art.
+It IS the art!
 The medium is the message.
 The choice of technology and medium is a huge part of the process of self-expression for me.
-If I choose to build a VR game or, in the case of Atypical Singapore, to bring my photos to life in augmented reality, they have all been purposeful creative decisions.
+If I choose to build a virtual reality game, or in the case of Atypical Singapore bring my photos to life in augmented reality, they have all been purposeful creative decisions.

-Having been through art school, I’ve witnessed many people’s ideas go unrealised because they don’t know the tech.
-Being a coder and technologist, I don’t have that problem, because I will find how to do it and build it.
-The AR for this show is a prime example of something I just learnt!
-With many thanks to Khai and STB for introducing the wonderful new world of Spark AR to me.
+Having been through art school, I have witnessed many people’s ideas go unrealised because they do not know the technology.
+Being a coder and technologist, I do not have that problem because I will find out how to build it.
+The augmented reality for this show is a prime example of something I just learnt!
+Many thanks to Khai and the Singapore Tourism Board for introducing me to the wonderful new world of Spark AR.

-When Khai first asked me about AR for this show, I was still thinking of the old method that I’ve done where I built an app from scratch and had to get people to download the app to see the augmented reality animations — a terrible workflow.
-Then Khai mentioned this Facebook AR which I then went home to google and found that Facebook has made AR ridiculously simple and accessible!
-My mind was blown.
-I see myself playing with Spark AR for quite a while thanks to this project by STB.
+When Khai first asked me about the augmented reality for this show, I was still thinking of the old method that I had done, where I built an app from scratch and had to get people to download it to see the augmented reality animations — a terrible workflow.

-After Atypical Singapore, what other concepts/projects would you love to explore or work on?
+After Atypical Singapore, what other concepts or projects would you love to explore or work on?

-Atypical Singapore isn’t over!
+Atypical Singapore is not over!
 I will be presenting my art and augmented reality experiences at the next installment of Atypical at the end of November.
-I’m also teaching AR classes at NTU to show them how easy it is and how they can learn via online tutorials without a formal teacher like me.
+I am also teaching augmented reality classes at NTU to show students how easy it is and how they can learn via online tutorials without a formal teacher like me.